Biodiversity

 Sundew (c) Allan Drewitt

 Fen peatlands are extremely important for biodiversity, supporting over a third of the UK’s true flies and large numbers of beetles, moths, spiders and plants.
-Fen specialists cover a wide range of taxonomic groups, particularly invertebrates and flowering plants.
+Fen specialists cover a wide range of taxonomic groups, particularly invertebrates and flowering plants2.

 Many aquatic peatland invertebrates are habitat generalists adapted to low levels of dissolved oxygen in the water.
 Some, like the bog hoverfly (Eristalis cryptarum), are peatland specialists.
 This species, despite having a wide distribution across Europe, Siberia and Mongolia, is now critically endangered in the UK and known only from a few sites on Dartmoor.
-The white-faced darter (Leucorrhinia dubia), a small but distinctive dragonfly species, has declined significantly in the UK due to the loss of the lowland bog pools in which it breeds, but reintroductions to restored peatlands are supporting its recovery.
+The white-faced darter (Leucorrhinia dubia), a small but distinctive dragonfly species, has declined significantly in the UK due to the loss of the lowland bog pools in which it breeds, but reintroductions to restored peatlands are supporting its recovery3

 Peatlands are associated with certain parts of the lifecycles of many birds and mammals, such as the breeding season or during migration.
 Golden plover chicks (Pluvialis apricaria) are perfectly camouflaged to blend in with the open mossy habitats where their nests are found.
 Invertebrates such as craneflies provide an important source of food for the chicks of these birds and other peatland breeding species such as red and black grouse (Lagopus lagopus and Tetrao tetrix) and dunlin (Calidris alpina).